Linaro/website/_posts/current/blog/2020-11-30-linaro-engineering-highlights-november-2020.md

 ## [Security and Zephyr Project](https://www.zephyrproject.org/security-and-the-zephyr-project/)

 {% include image.html path="/assets/images/content/zephyr_project-logo.png" class="small-inline left" alt="Zephyr Project icon" %} Part of the charter for the Zephyr Project specifies that there shall be a security subcommittee.
-This committee consists of an individual from each Platinum member company, along with two elected positions, a Security Architect (currently me),and a Chair.
+This committee consists of an individual from each Platinum member company, along with two elected positions, a Security Architect (currently me), and a Chair.
 The Chair is responsible for running the regular security meetings (every two weeks), and the Architect is responsible for the overall security of the project. **[Continue Reading here..](https://www.zephyrproject.org/security-and-the-zephyr-project/)**

 ## [Device Tree - Future Improvements](https://www.linaro.org/blog/device-tree-future-improvements/)